beckym223/manual_work/E6_long_edited.md

 ence (22 percentage points) was much smaller
 (and less statistically significant) than the dif- ference I found for the health economists.
-27 This was confirmed by Byron Wm.
-Brown, who ex- amined the data using the bootstrap method (Bradley Efron, 1993).
-28 The identification is in a longer, unpublished version of their paper.
-29 I also tried treating "agree, with provisos" as "no opinion"; this reduced the difference between the positive and normative questions with respect to consensus.
-30 Comparisons based on the entropy index used by Alston et al. (1992) are even more striking.
-The mean entropy (a measure of lack of consensus) was 0.70 for their micro-positive questions, but only 0.52 for the health economists' answers to our positive questions.
-The mean for their micro-normative questions (0.80) was just about

 ### ---Economics-1996-0-11.txt---